International Association for Cryptologic Research: Activities

 Several other conferences and workshops are held in cooperation with the IACR.
 Starting in 2015, selected summer schools will be officially sponsored by the IACR.
 CRYPTO '83 was the first conference officially sponsored by the IACR.

 The IACR publishes the Journal of Cryptology, and Communications in Cryptology, in addition to the proceedings of its conference and workshops.
 The IACR also maintains the Cryptology ePrint Archive, an online repository of cryptologic research papers aimed at providing rapid dissemination of results.

+Crypto

+The International Cryptology Conference (or CRYPTO) is an academic conference on all aspects of cryptography and cryptanalysis.
+It is held yearly in August in Santa Barbara, California at the University of California, Santa Barbara.